lillemets/-folio/_posts/2017-04-14-evaluating_keyboard_layouts_with_r.md

 ![](/img/evaluating_keyboard_layouts_with_r/unnamed-chunk-16-1.png)

 The density plot below illustrates the distribution of words by proportion of home row letters for each layout.
-In case of all layouts, there are many words that require half of keystrokees to be executed on home row.
+In case of all layouts, there are many words that require half of keystrokes to be executed on home row.
 However, when using _Qwerty_ many words are also typed without using home row at all, while the design of other layouts allows typing a large share of words only on homerow.
 Note that _Colemak_ and _Qgmlwb_ have the same letters on homerow which is why the line for _Colemak_ is not visible here.

 {% highlight r %}